xactuary/Pewlett_Hackard_Analysis/README.md

 1. There is a significant number of employees who are approaching retirement age
 2. The bulk of the potential retirees hold senior level engineering or staff positions

-The fact that there are so many potential retirees and that they hold senior positions means management needs to prepare to fill these jobs.
-The second part of the analysis provides some help with this problem:
+3. With the large number of potential retirees in senior positions, the company needs to prepare to fill these positions in the near future

-3. There are a significant number of current employees with senior experience that are within 10 years of retirement who could be used to mentor junior employees
+4. There are a significant number of current employees with senior experience that are within 10 years of retirement who could be used to mentor junior employees

+Additional queries and summaries that would be valuable in this analysis includes a count of potential mentors by department as well as a count of potential mentors for more additional birth years.